ibm-cloud-docs/EventStreams/choosing_your_plan.md

 [^tabletext7]: The {{site.data.keyword.satelliteshort}} plan design and deployment is similar to the Enterprise plan and provides a maximum throughput of 150 MB/s.
 The flexibility of the {{site.data.keyword.satelliteshort}} environment can impact the actual maximum throughput.
 When providing infrastructure for your {{site.data.keyword.satelliteshort}} deployment, note the following items could impact throughput: 1) Performance of hosts attached to your {{site.data.keyword.satelliteshort}} location for use by {{site.data.keyword.messagehub}}.
 2) Type, configuration, and performance of the block storage provided.
 3) Network latency between the hosts, block storage, and the {{site.data.keyword.satelliteshort}} location {: #footnote_sat_throughput notoc}.
 4) For information about infrastructure, see [Before you begin](/docs/EventStreams?topic=EventStreams-satellite_about#satellite_before_you_begin).

 [^tabletext8]: The compliance certifications available on the Standard and Enterprise plans are currently not available on the {{site.data.keyword.satelliteshort}} plan.
 Adding the same certifications to the {{site.data.keyword.satelliteshort}} plan is in process.
 For general {{site.data.keyword.satelliteshort}} compliance standards information, see [Platform compliance and certification](/docs/satellite?topic=satellite-compliance) and [Compliance standards FAQ](/docs/satellite?topic=satellite-faqs#standards).

+[^tabletext9]: The Schema Registry API is not automatically enabled on Satellite plan. see [Enable Schema Registry API](/[docs/satellite?topic=EventStreams-satellite-provisioning#enable-schema-registry)) how to enable it.

 For more information about limits, see [limits and quotas](/docs/EventStreams?topic=EventStreams-kafka_quotas).